jeanlauliac/mekano/README.md

 It is generally planned to improve upon those limitations.

+  * no logic, no 'if', limited semantics;
   * pattern transposition for generative transformations is very basic;
   * no dependency-only prerequisites, no parsing of preprocessors dependency files (eg. [`gcc -MM`](http://gcc.gnu.org/onlinedocs/gcc-4.1.1/gcc/Preprocessor-Options.html));
   * no recipe-specific or transformation-specific binds;
   * a bug appears, for the command `watch' only, when a [file is renamed](https://github.com/shama/gaze/issues/107);
-  * generative transformations accept only one pattern prerequisite.
+  * generative transformations accept only one pattern prerequisite;
+  * may be too slow for medium or large projects.

 See also the [ROADMAP](./ROADMAP.md).

 Trivia
 ------

-### Why using this instead of make?

-  * It may be simpler to set up transformation of multiple files, with no need to write a list of files or use macros like `$(wildcard *.foo)`;
-  * directories are handled automatically;
-  * it detects command line changes;
-  * it can watch files out-of-the-box;
-  * it also runs concurrently (GNU Make's `-j` option).

-### Why using this instead of grunt?

-  * Minimal updates: files that did not change do not trigger update;
-  * no plugin system, you can use tools from any package, in any version; 'less is more' applies pretty well to this case;
-  * concurrency.

-### Why *not* using mekano?

-  * it's still in beta / unstable;
-  * too high-level, you have specific dependency needs;
-  * no logic, no 'if', limited semantics;
-  * no 'tasks';
-  * may be too slow for medium or large projects.

-### Why not reusing the make syntax?
+#### Why not reusing the make syntax?

 The classic *make* syntax "targets: prerequisites" is not employed because: